wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 After the weave phase, `cSimEnd()` is called with `curCycle` of the core.
 We compute the clock skew by subtracting the original start cycle relative to `curCycle`, `lastEventSimulated->origStartCycle + gapCycles`, from the actual cycle it is simulated, which is `lastEventSimulated->startCycle`.
 The skew is then added onto `curCycle`, `gapCycles` and `prevRespCycle` respectively for clock adjustment.
+Garbage collection is performed by calling `advance()` on the per-core event recorder as we have discussed above.

-### OOOCore Event Chain
+## OOOCore Contention Model